AndrewRBader/Project3_CU-fintech/README.md

     pip install python-dotenv
     pip install requests
     ```
+6) copy and paste content from **willToken.sol** into Remix - Ethereum IDE.
+Compile and deploy the contract.
+This will give you the address you can use in the next step.

-6) create .env file in the final_app repo and input the following information:
+7) create .env file in the final_app repo and input the following information:

-WEB3_PROVIDER_URI: The URI of the Ethereum node provider
+    WEB3_PROVIDER_URI: *The URI of the Ethereum node provider*
-SMART_CONTRACT_ADDRESS: The address of the deployed smart contract
+    SMART_CONTRACT_ADDRESS: *The address of the deployed smart contract*
-PINATA_API_KEY: Pinata API key
-PINATA_SECRET_API_KEY: Pinata secret API key

-7) cd into the final_app repo
+8) cd into the final_app repo

-8) start up ganache local instance
+9) start up ganache local instance
-9) start up streamlit app
+10) start up streamlit app
    ```
    streamlit run app.py
    ```
-10) look for app in browser client at Local URL
+11) look for app in browser client at Local URL
-11) follow app instructions
+12) follow app instructions

 ## 2. Introduction <a name="Introduction"></a>